wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 <p></p>

 **[A.3.3.p1.3]** We consider the same setup as in the previous question.
 In the previous question we took a "let's care about work only" approach.
 Let's now take a "let's care about data only" approach.

-What is the execution time when using the "highest data" task selection strategy and the "best connected" worker selection strategy?
+What is the execution time when using the "highest data" task selection strategy, and the "best connected" worker selection strategy?
 How does the result change when we switch to the "lowest data" task selection strategy?
 How do these results compare to those in the previous section?

 <div class="ui accordion fluid">
    <div class="title">